winton/gitcycle/README.md

 Create Branch From Ticket
 -------------------------

-First, checkout the branch that you will eventually merge your code into.
+First, checkout the branch that you will eventually merge your code into:

+	gitc checkout <branch>

 Type `gitc branch` + your ticket URL to create a new branch: